 Little did he know his idea to boost student life on the College’s campuses would become the Student Activities and Leadership Office – or SALO – which 10 years later is a pillar of Polk State’s culture that allows students to have the full college experience.

-SALO has grown from 17 student clubs to 47; from two Student Government Associations (SGAs) to three; and to two Student Activities Boards (SABs) that coordinate hundreds of events with more than 15,000 student visits in 2017-2018.
+SALO has grown from 17 student clubs to 47; to three Student Government Associations (SGAs); and to two Student Activities Boards (SABs) that coordinate hundreds of events with more than 15,000 student visits in 2017-2018.

 “Most people think SALO is just pizza, popcorn, bounce houses, and fun stuff, but it’s so much more than that,” said Thompson, SALO Director.
 “Students build relationships with each other and staff members who can help them.
 Students become connected to the College, which gives them the motivation to come back for another semester and gives them a better chance of graduating.”